ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-05-11-IOT-Shelly-Gate-Opener-with-Home-Assistant.md

 I mocked this up on my project desk and confirmed that everything was working.
 I used a 12V power supply to act as my board power, a small strip of 12V leds to ensure my 'Cycle' circuit was closing as desired and that the timer function was seemingly solid.

 # Home Assistant configuration
-I [Home Assistant](https://www.home-assistant.io) for my home automation platform.
+I use [Home Assistant](https://www.home-assistant.io) for my home automation platform.
 In the past I have utilized a local, dockerized MQTT server to control my Shelly devices.
 Recently I stumbled onto an integration in the [Home Assistant Community Store](https://www.hacs.xyz) for Shelly.
 The GitHub project can be found [here](https://github.com/StyraHem/ShellyForHASS).
 Once this is installed and configured any new Shelly device you setup in the app is dynamically configured in the Home Assistant interface.
 After a quick rename and some Lovelace updates, I have the two Shelly devices configured in my Lovelace UI.

 ![Lovelace Card](/assets/images/lovelace.jpg)